Altitude : 1276 meters

 Rô is part of the municipality of Saillagouse since 1822.
 The hamlet is located to the west of the village of Saillagouse.

 Higinio de Rivera, Spanish brigadier general, former governor of Puigcerdà, lived in Rô in the 19th century and owned stud farms and beautiful stables.
 He was one of the country's leading breeders.
 His Cerdan mares were well rated.
-One of them, Fadrinetta, won the grand prize of horse racing in Barcelona.
+One of them, Fadrineta, won at horse races including the grand prix in Madrid and the derby in Barcelona.

 |Entrance of Rô||General view of Rô|